zmenciso/dotfiles/README.md

 These are my personal configuration files, all contained in a single repository for ease of copying and backup.

-**Note: As of 2022-04-21, Plasma-related settings have been deprecated and removed from the target list.**

 Use the `settings.py` script to import or export settings to/from the dotfiles
 repo: